ibm-cloud-docs/hs-crypto/prepare-management-utilities.md

 Complete the following steps to order smart cards:

-1. On the [{{site.data.keyword.IBM_notm}} Maintenance Parts Retail shop web page](https://www-store.shop.ibm.com/shop/en-US/partsusretail){: external}, enter part number **00RY790** in the search box.
+1. On the [{{site.data.keyword.IBM_notm}} Maintenance Parts Retail shop web page](https://www-store.shop.ibm.com/shop/en-US/partsusretail){: external}, enter Field Replaceable Unit (FRU) part number **00RY790** in the search box.

+  Online smart card ordering is currently only available in the United States.
+For procurement from other countries, see [FAQ: How can I procure smart cards and smart card readers?](/docs/hs-crypto?topic=hs-crypto-faq-provisioning-operations#faq-procure-smart-card).
+  {: note}

 2. Enter the quantity of packages.
-Each package contains two smart cards.
+Each package contains a set of two smart cards.

   A minimum of two smart cards is needed to use the Management Utilities: a certificate authority smart card and an Enterprise PKCS#11 (EP11) smart card.
 The certificate authority smart card defines a set of smart cards that can work together.
 This set of smart cards is called a smart card zone.
 EP11 smart cards hold a signature key and one or more master key parts that are used to configure service instances.
 Currently, the Management Utilities support 2 or 3 master key parts to be loaded.